epinowcast/hashprng/CONTRIBUTING.md

 <https://github.com/epinowcast/epinowcast/issues> is for bug reports, performance issues, maintenance tasks, and feature requests.
 When you post, please abide by the following guidelines.

 * Before posting a new issue, please take a moment to search for existing similar issues in order to avoid duplication.
-* For bug reports: if you can, please install the latest GitHub version of `hbmPRNG` (i.e. `remotes::install_github("pearsonca/hbmPRNG")`) and verify that the issue still persists.
+* For bug reports: if you can, please install the latest GitHub version of `hashprng` (i.e. `remotes::install_github("pearsonca/hashprng")`) and verify that the issue still persists.
 * Describe your issue in prose as clearly and concisely as possible.
 * For any problem you identify, post a [minimal reproducible example](https://www.tidyverse.org/help/) like [this one](https://github.com/ropensci/targets/issues/256#issuecomment-754229683) so other contributors and authors can troubleshoot.
 A reproducible example is: